vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/run-server.md

 * Points it to remote distributed system ID 2
 * Installs the sender on member server1

+>**Important**
-**Important**: The configuration for a given \--id must be identical across all servers hosting that gateway sender.
+>The configuration for a given \--id must be identical across all servers hosting that gateway sender.

 **Key Gateway Sender Options**